laher/fuzzymenu.vim/README.md

 # fuzzymenu.vim

  * A menu for vim or neovim, built on top of [fzf](https://github.com/junegunn/fzf).
- * Discover some vim features easily, without needing a mouse.
+ * Discover some vim features easily, without needing to memorise so many commands and mappings.

-For now this includes a bunch of features which often need but I don't always remember. ...
+## Background

+ * The goal of this plugin is to make particular vim features more discoverable, and more easily available.
+ * At this point the feature set is limited to commands and function calls.
+I don't have plans to add support for motions, text objects and such (partly because I don't know how to make it work).
+ * The project was inspired by a combination of fzf (fuzzy finders) and spacemacs/(spacevim) - easily discoverable feature set, where you only need to remember a single key mapping.
+ * The advantage of a fuzzy menu is the _immediacy_ of a large, filterable, top-level menu.

 ## Install

 Install fuzzymenu and dependencies using a plugin manager.

-For example, use vim-plug:
+For example, using vim-plug:

 ```vim
 Plug 'junegunn/fzf'
 Plug 'junegunn/fzf.vim'
 Plug 'laher/fuzzymenu.vim'
 ```

+* fzf itself depends on a binary file.
+Please see fzf installation instructions.

 ## Invoking fuzzymenu